decurus/TouchOSCxBitwig/README.md

 When TouchOSC receives the Names of the parameters it searches for labels that are called parName1 to parName8. the page name is being fitted in a label that is called parName19 although I have to admit that I do not know why it happens to be 19, its supposed to be 12 but at this point i am to lazy to care.

 # But how does it send the names
-Cruel abuse of SysEx Messages.
+Its all in the Sysex.
-Basically, the script constructs a message with the first two chars beeing the hex representation of the index of the parameter and the following being the hex converted ascii representations of the chars of the name.
+Basically, the Bitwig script constructs a message with the first two chars beeing the hex representation of the index of the parameter and the following being the hex converted ascii representations of the chars of the name.
 TouchOSC reconverts that (this project was literally my first time ever scripting in LUA, so if you happen to check out the script, be nice XD)